-Geocaching is an interactive treasure hunt conducted with a GPS unit © Parks Canada / Nicholas Alexander
+Geocaching is an interactive treasure hunt conducted with a GPS unit © Parks Canada / S. Gignac

 How to get started:

-- Banff National Park geocaching activity sheets are available by download below or for pick up at the Banff Visitor Centre
+1) Download an activity sheet below or pick up a copy at the Banff Visitor Centre

 General information on geocaching at Parks Canada sites, including how to establish new geocaches

 Looking for even more adventure?
 Tackle the Whitebark Pine Geocaching Challenge and put your geo-skills to the test across as many as six national parks in the Canadian Rockies.